jewettaij/visfd/README.md

 signed normal determination, and robust connected-component analysis.
 In a typical workflow, features of interest (like membranes or filaments) would be detected using programs like EMAN2.
-Then the coordinates of these geometric shapes can be extracted using VISFD and analyzed using 3rd-party tools like [**SSDRecon/PoissonRecon**](https://github.com/jewettaij/PoissonRecon).
+Then the coordinates of these geometric shapes would be extracted using VISFD and analyzed using 3rd-party tools like [**SSDRecon/PoissonRecon**](https://github.com/jewettaij/PoissonRecon).
 This makes it possible to detect and close holes in incomplete membrane surfaces automatically.